 You can avoid these social gatherings in totality, but a less extreme measure would be to eat something healthy beforehand.
 Getting to the events already full can lessen your appetite to eat.
 Also, communicating with your friends and family on what you are trying to achieve can make them help you alleviate the burden by agreeing to choose activities that involve less indulging in junk food such as walking in the park.

 3. Make a Plan

 With time you can improve on these steps by adding more to your routine.
-Of importance to remember is to make a plan that is realistic and one that can be modified.
+It is important to make a plan that is realistic and one that can be modified.
 If your program is too rigid, you may end up getting discouraged.
 You can include cheat days and modify the plan to fit your schedule.

 4. Manage Your Expectations – Watch this Video